Keep central policy central

 Vault comparison

-Last updated: May 15, 2026
+Last updated: May 24, 2026

 HashiCorp Vault and Automic Vault solve different layers of agent security.
-HashiCorp Vault centralizes secret policy; Automic Vault controls the final local macOS runtime step where an AI agent can read files, call CLIs, or expose credentials.
+HashiCorp Vault centralizes secret policy; Automic Vault controls the local macOS step where an AI agent can read files, call CLIs, or expose credentials.

 Use the right layer